If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify POS Hardware

 Similar to Square, Shopify POS also provides a Tap & Chip Card reader.
-You can charge it using the USB cord or opt to buy a separate dock.
+You can charge it with the USB cable or buy a separate dock.

 Additionally, it helps elevate the reader to an intuitive level.